Police: Man accused of threat to Jewish center arrested

 New Middletown police say they arrested 20-year-old James Reardon, Jr., at his home Saturday in the Mahoning County village.
 WKBN-TV reports Police Chief Vincent D’Egidio said Reardon allegedly posted a video last month of a man shooting a semi-automatic rifle with the caption: “Police identified the Youngstown Jewish Family Community shooter as local white nationalist Seamus O’Rearedon.”

+Reardon is scheduled to be arraigned Monday by video in Struthers Municipal Court.

-The post was tagged the Jewish Community Center of Youngstown.
+The post tagged the Jewish Community Center of Youngstown.
 Authorities say the Instagram account was Reardon’s.

 Police said rounds of ammunition, semi-automatic weapons and anti-Semitic information were found at his house.